I'll Show You the Town: Plot

-As described in a film magazine, a bothersome neighbor (Stevenson) tries to palm his wife off on professor Alec Dupree (Denny), who has a reputation for being "safe and dependable," for an evening at the Hanging Gardens Cafe.
+As described in a film magazine, a bothersome neighbor tries to palm his wife off on professor Alec Dupree, who has a reputation for being "safe and dependable," for an evening at the Hanging Gardens Cafe.
 He objects on the grounds that he is writing a book, but the neighbor leaves, assuming his assent.
 The Dean of Wyndham College, which was founded by an ancestor of Dupree, is distressed over the financial plight of the school, and goes to the young professor for aid.
 He tells him that Agnes Clevenger, a wealthy widow who makes annual gifts to the college, is being lured away by New York charities and that the college is in danger of being left flat.
-Dupree is beguiled by a gay party in the next apartment into having a few drinks and meets the widow Clevenger (Fitzgerald), who is in conference with some charitable organizations.
+Dupree is beguiled by a gay party in the next apartment into having a few drinks and meets the widow Clevenger, who is in conference with some charitable organizations.
 Addressing her as Aggie, he drags her into the hall for a private chat, flatters her by calling her beautiful, and makes a date to show her the town in half an hour.
-His cousin Edith (Greene) tells him that a young woman from the West named Hazel (Nixon) will be arriving, but he wants nothing to do with her until he sees her.
+His cousin Edith tells him that a young woman from the West named Hazel will be arriving, but he wants nothing to do with her until he sees her.
 He then insists on taking her out, just as soon as he is finished with the widow.
 He takes the widow around the town using an airplane, and then returns home to change.
 While he is dressing, a childhood sweetheart who has run away from her husband comes to him for refuge.
-He tells her to leave his apartment, and then he is dragged to the Hanging Garden by his neighbor's wife Fran (Tashman).
+He tells her to leave his apartment, and then he is dragged to the Hanging Garden by his neighbor's wife Fran.
 As soon as they are seated, he goes to the telephone and meets the widow Clevenger, who insists on being taken to the Hanging Gardens.
 They are seated and he orders dinner, and then leaves on some pretext, and runs into Fran and her mother, who ask him to join them.
 He is in love with the young woman so cannot miss this opportunity, so he orders some soup and then excuses himself to go and use the telephone.
 By instructing a bellboy to page him every five minutes, he is able to spend time with each of the women without letting them know of the other two.
-The runaway wife's husband Frank (Braham) arrives with murder in his eyes and goes stalking for Dupree.
+The runaway wife's husband Frank arrives with murder in his eyes and goes stalking for Dupree.
 The two younger women leave him in disgust and he gets rid of the widow.
 He returns home to find the runaway wife Lucille in his bathtub.
 Angry at her, he leaves her to his apartment and goes in his pajamas to get some sleep at a neighbor's, but is called back to the phone in his apartment just as the angry husband arrives and bangs on his door.
 He carries Lucille to Fran's apartment and puts her into bed, and then faces the wild husband with a show of innocence.
 Fran comes in, sees the strange woman in her bed, and rushes to Dupree for sympathy and falls into his arms.
 She is followed by her husband who sees them in an embrace.
 To finish it, Hazel and the widow also arrive at the apartment.
 Faced with two outraged husbands, the professor turns into a cave man, and puts everyone into their place with an iron hand.
 He then drags Hazel to his apartment and orders her to kiss him.
 She accepts his proposal of marriage, and the widow decides to give two million dollars to the college.